-Hannah House - Indianapolis IN Real Haunt
+Hannah House - Indianapolis IN Real Haunted Places

 A group of travelling slaves were killed here one night when an oil lamp turned over and ignited a fire.
 The owner, Alexander Hannah, who was a prominent figure in the community, ended up burying the charred bodies in the basement for fear of retribution having hid the runaway slaves in his mansion basement.

 Many claim to have seen their apparitions, heard of ghostly beings moaning, and even felt cold spots.
 Email Haunt

 Scared The Hell out of mini me!

 I visited the Hannah House with my family back in the late 60s when I was maybe 6 years old.
 It must have been an open-house because there were many people there touring the house.
 It was a sunny day as I recall.
 Two things I remember.
 I have a memory of a rocking chair on the porch, rocking it's self.
 The second is that I was in a line of people going down the stairs into the basement and I remember becoming hysterical with fright, even though I was surrounded by adults.
 I had to be taken out of line and calmed down.
 I never set foot in that house again until about 5 years ago when the H.House hosted the Indiana Paranormal Meet and Greet.
 I toured the house and finally made it into that scary basement, but had no experiences.
 I did find out, that the rocking chair is one of the reported phenomena at this house, so that was a "real" memory.
 I will say that as a historical home, it is worth taking a tour.Posted 4/30/20